How to keep

 How could you pay for it?

-The improvements above aren’t cheap, but you should be able to recoup these in the long run.
+These improvements aren’t cheap, but you should be able to recoup these in the long run.
 You could also save some money by doing the work yourself or speaking to your energy provider, who may be able to subsidise some insulation work.

 There are different government schemes too which you may qualify for so it’s worth visiting www.government-grants.co.uk to find out more.

 You could also consider borrowing more on your mortgage (known as an additional loan) to fund more significant work such as installing double glazing.
 Just speak to your mortgage provider for more information.

-Planning ahead and making just one or two of the changes above will help keep you warm this winter, and save you money in the long run.
+Planning ahead and making just one or two of these changes will help keep you warm this winter, and save you money in the long run.